DocHPLT: A Massively Multilingual Document-Level Translation Dataset: Related Work

-\paragraph{Collection-based} An alternative approach is to collect or create document-level parallel corpora directly from scratch.
-Literary works have been a popular origin. \citet{jiang2022bilingual} introduced a Chinese–English corpus based on web novels, where each chapter, with a median of 30 sentences, is treated as a document. \citet{thai-etal-2022-exploring} created PAR3 by aligning machine and human translations of 118 novels across 19 languages at the paragraph level. \citet{jin2024chaptertochaptercontextawareliterarytranslation} constructed JAM from 160 English-Chinese novel pairs with chapter-level alignment.
+\paragraph{Collection-based} An alternative approach is to collect or create document-level parallel corpora directly from targeted sources from scratch.
+Earlier efforts include Europarl based on the proceedings of the European Parliament \citep{koehn-2005-europarl} and OpenSubtitles from movie and TV subtitles \citep{lison-tiedemann-2016-opensubtitles2016}, but these essentially consist of ``spoken'' documents, where the former is divided into speeches and the latter into films/shows.
+Literary works have also been a popular origin. \citet{jiang2022bilingual} introduced a Chinese–English corpus based on web novels, where each chapter, with a median of 30 sentences, is treated as a document. \citet{thai-etal-2022-exploring} created PAR3 by aligning machine and human translations of 118 novels across 19 languages at the paragraph level. \citet{jin2024chaptertochaptercontextawareliterarytranslation} constructed JAM from 160 English-Chinese novel pairs with chapter-level alignment.
 More recently, \citet{alabi2025afridoc} created AFRIDOC-MT, a document-level translation corpus sourced from IT news and health articles and manually translated from English.
-By covering Amharic, Hausa, Swahili, Yorùbá, and Zulu, it extends DocMT data to medium and lower-resourced languages.
-Such data, directly derived from resources intended to be document-aligned, is high-quality but often limited by languages due to the cost and effort required.
+By covering Amharic, Hausa, Swahili, Yorùbá, and Zulu, it extends DocMT data to medium and lower-resourced languages. \citet{wastl-et-al-2025-20min} scraped a Swiss online news outlet to create 20min-XD, a French-German dataset.
+Such data, directly derived from resources intended to be document-aligned, is high-quality but often limited by languages due to the coverage of the upstream source and/or the cost and effort required.

 \paragraph{Key methodological differences in this work} Our work gathers document translations from large web crawls, but differs fundamentally from reconstruction-based approaches.
 As explained later in Section~\ref{sec:data-methodology}, rather than piecing together documents from sentence pairs post-hoc, we modify the document alignment stage of the extraction pipeline to preserve complete document structure from the beginning.
-This document-first methodology ensures we retain all original content including unaligned portions, positioning our approach as collection-based at the document level while leveraging existing text crawling and processing infrastructure.
+This document-first methodology ensures we retain all original content, including unaligned portions, positioning our approach as collection-based at the document level while leveraging existing text crawling and processing infrastructure.

-In this section, we explain how we modify and then apply an existing parallel sentence extraction pipeline from ParaCrawl \cite{banon-etal-2020-paracrawl-2} to extract a document-level corpus from a large multilingual web crawl, HPLT \citep{burchell-etal-2025-expanded}.
+In this section, we explain how we modify and then apply an existing parallel sentence extraction pipeline from ParaCrawl to extract a document-level corpus from a large multilingual web crawl, HPLT.